anshukpal/ai-agent-answering-pdf-related-information/README.md

 ## Possible Enhancments

 - Usage of streamlit UI to enhance CLI
-- Multiple pdfs as provision for better retreival stratgey
+- Multiple pdfs as provision for better retrieval strategy
 - Usage of context (RAG?) in the prompt for better answers
 - Better Vector DB like Open Search?